knightsUCF/SpaceGame/design/design.md

+# Make Super Fast Games

+So even though this is in space, let's have lots of speed available for the players, whether this is in the rover, flying, or processing resources

+# Raise the Bar

+* for gamers to think the company and game is amazing

 # The Occurrence of the Word "Time" in Celeste

 There are 400 occurrences of the word "time" in the Player code of Celeste.